chanzuckerberg/czi-prosemirror/README.md

 For using licit in your project you should follow these steps:

- To build the licit pack, run the bellow commands:
+ To build the licit pack, run the below commands:
 ```
 # At the working directory `licit`